custom-build-robots/Motor-Driver-L298N-H-Bridge/README.md

 # Motor Driver L298N
 This is a python program to control two DC motors with a L298N H-Bridge motor driver.
 ## Module L298NHBridge.py
 The L298NHBridge.py module has to be imported into your python program to control the two DC motors.
-The L298NHBridge.py offers the functionality to set the directoin and speed of each motor independently.
+The L298NHBridge.py offers the functionality to set the direction and speed of each motor independently.
 I used a Raspberry Pi and a L298N H-Bridge for my setup.
 With the RobotControl.py program the speed and direction of the DC motors is set via the keyboard.
 ### Raspberry Pi robot
 ![Raspberry Pi robots](https://custom-build-robots.com/wp-content/uploads/2016/04/Robot-with-Mecanum-Wheels-1-768x576.jpg)